I talked about the recent photowalk in Oxford with other fellow photographers in this post.

 Now, the X-T4 has been announced, so there’s going to be an upgrade soon…

-I know some street photography purists will be horrified now: there is some editing involved here.
+I know the street photography police will be horrified now: there is some editing involved here.

 So I had to lift the shadows in the man’s face in post-production.
 I opened the photo in Lightroom and used a radial adjustment for some global refinements.
 Then a bit of Dodge with the brush for an extra subtle touch.